GitHubShark39/pearl-devops-technical-challenge/README.md

 # Pearl-DevOps-Technical-Challenge

+# Please read the Additional README.md file, it has all my notes

 Technical Challenge for DevOps  Engineer Role at Pearl.

 ## Write a Dockerfile for a Computer Vision Application with the following dependencies, that can be run on CPU and GPU.